 - Raise the value of the property

-But unfortunately we notice that most of the time, the spa is underutilized or even empty.
+But unfortunately, we notice that most of the time, the spa is underutilized or even empty.
 As a result spa’s in hotels often represent an additional cost factor, instead of an incremental revenue source.

 The Spa Product needs to be managed more strategically!

 Hotel spa’s just like the rooms experience periods of high and low demand.
-At the stage of high demand you will often see a more profitable treatment has to be denied to guests, because the treatment room is booked for a low profitable treatment or several short treatments.
+At the stage of high demand, you will often see a more profitable treatment has to be denied to guests because the treatment room is booked for a low profitable treatment or several short treatments.

-As demand fluctuates and busy and high demand periods can be easily identified, there is a large opportunity for hoteliers to generate incremental income and profit by implementing Revenue Management techniques to their spa product, just as the optimize the revenues of their hotel rooms.
+As demand fluctuates and busy and high demand periods can be easily identified, there is a large opportunity for hoteliers to generate incremental income and profit by implementing Revenue Management techniques to their spa product, just as they optimize the revenues of their hotel rooms.

 Remember the spa is not only a way to add value to the hotel and increase the guest experience.
-It is vital product to generate an incremental revenue stream.
+It is a vital product to generate an incremental revenue stream.